-If we’ve learnt anything this past year it’s that remote UX isn’t going away.
+If we’ve learnt anything this past year it’s that remote UX work isn’t going away.

-In this article, they’ve shared ways to build a long term remote UX strategy.
+In this article, they’ve shared ways to build a long term remote UX work strategy.

 Practicing remote user research effectively